Ansan: Bus

-The Ansan Bus Terminal near Ansan station provides daily bus service to Incheon International Airport and most cities in South Korea including Gimhae, Busan.
+The Ansan Bus Terminal near Ansan station provides daily bus service to Incheon International Airport and most cities in South Korea including Gimhae and Busan.
 Buses travel via Gimpo International Airport and Incheon International Airport.
 Express buses to Iksan, Dongdaegu, and Gwangju are also available.
 Near Sangnoksu station are buses going to Suwon station and Gangnam station.
 Ansan has 53 bus lines with 537 buses operating in and out of the city limits, connecting the city with Seoul and other outlying Gyeonggi cities.
 The Ansan transfer center also has express city buses, city buses, and intercity buses to link to Banwol industrial estate, Sihwa lake, and nearby cities.

 Pedalro

 Pedalro is a public bicycle system in Ansan.
 There are 101 Pedalro stations in Ansan.
 This is run on a membership basis.
 However, due to high cost for maintenance, Ansan discontinued the public bicycle service in 2021.

 Public institutions

 The Korea Transportation Safety Authority, a government agency in South Korea, is headquartered in Ansan.
 Other major institutions in Ansan include: